joeylink/docs/murano/products/device_api/http/README.md

 ### response

-When the dataport is updated:
+When the resource is updated:

 ```
 HTTP/1.1 200 OK